ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01LA_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 And this is one of the most *important* aspects, I think, of quantum information theory.

 It provides us with a way of viewing spacetime as an **emergent** phenomenon, that communication is what is *fundamental* in some ontological sense; and the *box* in which it happens, spacetime, is *not*.
-So the final session in October we'll talk about applications to biology via the Free Energy Principle, and future directions both in physics and biology and elsewhere.
+So the final session in October we'll talk about applications to biology via the Free Energy Principle and future directions both in physics and biology and elsewhere.

 08:44 So it's going to be an interesting ride!
 I'm keeping formalism to a minimum because we're directing this toward the broad array of people who are interested in Active Inference and who are involved with the Active Inference Institute.